Life Processes | Class 10 Science | Intext Questions & Answers

 Answer:

-· Function of heart: It receives deoxygenated blood from the body parts and pumps to lungs for oxygenation.
-It receives purified blood from lungs and pumps to various body parts.
+• Function of heart: It receives deoxygenated blood from the body parts and pumps it to the lungs for oxygenation.
+It receives purified blood from the lungs and pumps it to various body parts.

-· Function of blood vessels: They carry blood from heart to body parts and vice versa.
+• Function of blood vessels: They carry blood from the heart to body parts and vice versa.

 2. Why is it necessary to separate oxygenated and deoxygenated blood in mammals and birds?